A city-wide public engagement project with 1,000 singers, reflecting on the rapid pace of change through dialogue and performance

 For six nights, October 3-8, 2018, 1,000 singers from across New York came together on the High Line for the first-ever performances of The Mile-Long Opera: a biography of 7 o’clock.
 Audience members were active participants in this ambitious, collective, free choral work.
 As they walked along the elevated park, the public moved in and out of groups of singers, immersing themselves in hundreds of stories, inspired by the accounts of a wide range of New Yorkers, about life in our rapidly changing city.
 Peoplmovr was invited by the creators of the project, Diller Scofidio + Renfro (who are also the architects of the High Line), to organize an extensive public engagement initiative that included all five NYC boroughs.

 We developed an engagement plan that centers involvement.
-The plan highlights the various roles and milestones of the creative process as a means to connect with communities throughout the year, leading up to the final performances.
+The plan included the various roles and milestones of the creative process as a means to connect with communities throughout the year, leading up to the final performances.
 To begin, we asked hundreds of New Yorkers to share their stories on the theme of 7 o'clock and found a deep desire from communities to have their stories heard.
-Then, strategic partnerships with seven borough-based arts and cultural organizations allowed us to create opportunities for community members to add their voices to the project.
+Then, strategic partnerships with seven borough-based arts and cultural organizations, called anchor partners, allowed us to create opportunities for community members to add their voices to the project.
 Through partnering with communities to develop a series of public programs, we worked to bring the project closer to people through relevant points of entry months before the final High Line performances occurred.

 150 interviews with New Yorkers recorded and transcribed